 Anaesthesia in Developing Countries

 Five day International Course, Uganda.
-The 2016 course is being held in Mbale, Uganda and runs from the 12th to the 16th September.
-The Anaesthesia in Developing Countries course has been approved by the Royal College of Anaesthetists for 20 CPD credits.
+The 2016 course was held in Mbale, Uganda from the 12th to the 16th September.
+The Anaesthesia in Developing Countries course was approved by the Royal College of Anaesthetists for 20 CPD credits.

 Anaesthesia in Developing Countries (ADC) is an unusual and successful course started by Dr Mike Dobson in 1981 in Oxford, in an effort to meet the specific needs of anaesthetists from the UK and other developed countries wishing to travel to developing world environments to work.